Ryan White Services Report (RSR)

 The 2018 RSR

 The AIRS Upgrade to V8.9.888 (released in December 2018) contains the necessary changes for the full year 2018 RSR.
 Please upgrade to this version if you have not done so before creating your 2018 RSR Extract.
 To help you with the 2018 RSR process, we have outlined the 2018 RSR steps in an easy to use guide.
 Click HERE to download a copy.

-All 2016 Full Year RSR Extracts from AIRS must be submitted to the AIDS Institute no later than Friday, February 24, 2017.
+All 2018 RSR Extracts from AIRS must be submitted to the AIDS Institute no later than Monday, February 25, 2019.

 The 2018 Annual RSR Process

-1. Entering and validating the ‘RSR Provider Report’ on the HRSA RSR website
+1. Starting February 4, 2019, enter and validate the ‘RSR Provider Report’ on the HRSA RSR website.

-2. Finalizing AIRS client data entry and any needed changes
+2. Finalize AIRS client data entry and any needed changes of Unknown or Missing data.

 3. Create the RSR Extract from AIRS and upload it to the AIDS Institute via HCS